 It is the policy of Caltech to provide a work and academic environment free of unlawful harassment ("harassment") and retaliation.

 Harassment is the creation of a hostile or intimidating environment in which inappropriate conduct, because of its severity and/or persistence, is likely to interfere significantly with an individual's work or education, or affect adversely an individual's living conditions.
-Harassment in any form, based on sex, race, color, age, national origin, disability, religion, gender, gender expression, gender identity, sexual orientation, or any other characteristic protected by state or federal laws, is prohibited, as are all forms of sexual intimidation exploitation, and violence.
-All faculty, students, staff, postdoctoral scholars and others participating in Caltech's educational programs and activities should be aware that Caltech will not tolerate any conduct that constitutes unlawful harassment or retaliation.
+Harassment in any form, based on sex, race, color, age, national origin, ethnicity, ancestry, physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information, pregnancy, marital status, religion, gender, gender expression or identity, sexual orientation, status as a disabled veteran or other eligible veteran status or any other characteristic protected by state or federal laws, is prohibited, as are all forms of sexual intimidation exploitation, and violence.
+All faculty, students, staff, postdoctoral scholars and others participating in Caltech's educational programs and activities, whether they take place in Caltech facilities, or elsewhere, should be aware that Caltech does not tolerate any conduct that constitutes unlawful harassment or retaliation.
 Caltech promptly and thoroughly investigates complaints of harassment, and takes appropriate action, including disciplinary measures, when warranted.
-Caltech also takes prompt action when notified about harassment by third parties such as nonemployees, vendors, or contractors.

-Faculty, students, staff, postdoctoral scholars and third parties are responsible for maintaining an appropriate environment for study and work.
-This includes conducting themselves in a professional manner, actively discouraging harassment, taking appropriate corrective action to prevent and eliminate harassment and reporting all situations that appear to involve harassment.
-Caltech requires that any employee who is responsible for directing or supervising other Caltech employees participate in training regarding unlawful harassment, including sexual harassment, at least every two years.
+Caltech requires that any employee who is responsible for directing or supervising other Caltech employees or evaluating the work of students, participate in training regarding unlawful harassment, including sexual harassment, at least every two years.